 A completed university-level Bachelor’s degree in Computer Science or Computer Engineering or in a closely related field is required for admission.

 Eligible applicants are selected on the basis of how well the bachelor’s degree corresponds to the programme and on the study merits of the student.

 We expect the applicant to have passed courses in several of these areas:

 - Basic computer science courses ( e.g. algorithms and data structures, operating systems, computer networks and protocols, compiler construction).

 - Basic courses in computer architecture, computer network or system design.

 - Programming courses (e.g. courses in C/C++ or Java programming).

 Applicants to the Master's degree programmes taught in English must always prove their knowledge of the English language.
-For more detailed information on admission requirements, please check admission requirements and application procedures.
+Most applicants need to prove their level of English through one of the following language tests: TOEFL, IELTS or PTE Academic.
+This regardless previous studies in English.
+For language requirements, please see www.abo.fi/en/study/apply/language-requirements/

 No entrance examination.
 Admission is granted on the basis of the application.
 Applicants are ranked according to the following assessment criteria: